mohit-dhote/StucKart-App/README.md

 # StucKart-App
-###General Overview:
+### General Overview:

-Stuckart Is a Marketplace Application for students in college, students can sell their old books, gadgets, and many more goods.
+• Stuckart Is a Marketplace Application for students in college, students can sell their old books, gadgets, and many more goods.
 They can find Their Housing, roommates, Rootesharing &amp; carpooling, etc on our community Groups.
 This is a revolutionary app for college students.**

 • Created an Android app for students to list and trade secondhand goods, promoting easier and more sustainable exchanges on campus.**

 • Accomplished 10+ hours of weekly savings by implementing an automated community platform to streamline finding rooms, routes, and hackathon partners.**

 • Integrated Google Maps API and Firebase, cutting crashes by 15% and increasing retention by 25%.**

 ## Screenshots of the app: